ashu0813/Trade/README.md

-# Trade
+# Trade calculator
-Checking profit & how many trades are required for the required money is easy using this program
+Designed a trade calculator to calculate the number of trades required and profit after the nth trade.